-Addresses and Excerpts of Pope Francis on Vatican II
+Addresses of Pope Francis on Vatican II

 Address to Participants in the Meeting Promoted by the National Catechetical Office of the Italian Episcopal Conference

 Jan.
 30, 2021

 I welcome you, and I thank Cardinal Bassetti for his kind words.
 He has regained his strength, thank you!
 I greet the secretary general, Bishop Russo, and all of you who support the commitment of the Italian Church in the field of catechesis.
 I am happy to share with you the memory of the 60th anniversary of the birth of the National Catechetical Office.
 Established even before the Episcopal Conference took shape, it was an indispensable instrument for catechetical renewal after the Second Vatican Council.
 This anniversary is a valuable occasion for remembering, giving thanks for the gifts received and renewing the spirit of proclamation.
 To this end, I would like to share three points that I hope will help you in your work over the next few years.